fernandolobato/decentralized-blockchain-voting/README.md

 # Decentralized Voting on the Ethereum Blockchain

 This repo contains an implementation of a decentralized voting scheme on top of Ethereum in the form of a smart contract.
 The scheme uses linkable ring signatures and threshold cryptography to ensure voter privacy.
-For more information on the scheme works I wrote a paper available [here]().
+For more information on the scheme works please reference the paper available [here](http://aleph.com.mx/blockchain_voting.pdf).

 ## How does it work